About the Sociology Graduate Student Lyceum

 Additionally, the Lyceum has the opportunity to be involved in the administrative process within the department, having representatives at all faculty meetings, and meetings of the Graduate Program Committee (GPC).
 In the past, the Lyceum has also been involved in the hiring process for new faculty members.
 These opportunities assist in maintaining open communication between students and faculty.

-If you have any questions about the Sociology Graduate Student Lyceum, please feel free to contact Anthony Stone, the current Lyceum senior officer.
+If you have any questions about the Sociology Graduate Student Lyceum, please feel free to contact Annie McGhee, the current Lyceum senior officer.